 All Other Statuses

-So be sure to see the Stats section for some details on any query statuses for third quarter 2020 which were not in progress.
+So be sure to see the Stats section for some details on any query statuses for fourth quarter 2020 which were not in progress.

 So in 2018, my querying stats were:

 In Progress-Under Consideration: 3, 4.41% (so these don’t seem to have panned out)